Sikh American Legal Defense and Education Fund

-Formerly founded as the Sikh Mediawatch and Resource Task Force (SMART) in 1996, the Sikh American Legal Defense and Education Fund (SALDEF) is a national civil rights and educational organization in the United States.
-SALDEF is a national 501(c) 3 non-profit, nonpartisan, membership-based body.
+The Sikh American Legal Defense and Education Fund (SALDEF) is a national civil rights and educational organization in the United States.
+SALDEF is a national 50(c)3 non-profit, nonpartisan, membership-based body.

 Mission

-SALDEF's mission is to protect the civil rights of Sikh Americans and ensure a fostering environment in the United States for the future generations.
+SALDEF's mission is to protect the civil rights of Sikh Americans and ensure a fostering environment in the United States for future generations.
 SALDEF empowers Sikh Americans through legal assistance, educational outreach, legislative advocacy, and media relations.

 History

 In 1996, SALDEF began as the Sikh Mediawatch and Resource Task Force (SMART), an all-volunteer organization.
 During its inception years, SALDEF's primary focus was on media analysis and education.
 However, based on the needs of the Sikh American community, SMART immediately began responding to civil rights, legislative, employment, and accommodation issues.
 In November 2004, SMART changed its name to SALDEF.
 SALDEF currently maintains a professionally staffed national office in Washington, DC.
 Furthermore, SALDEF has several Regional Directors and local representatives across the country.
 Additionally, SALDEF's office of legal affairs handles legal matters affecting Sikh and other ethnic or religious minority Americans.